ikiapps/detectSilence/README.md

 * v1.0.2 Handled negative numbers.
 Fixed output to show only when duration is available.
 * v1.0.3 Added reporting of detectsilence starts that have no end.
 Added retrieval of total duration.
 These changes handle the case where silence starts in the middle of a file and continues until the end.
 * v1.0.4 Added a graphic rendering of silences that extend all the way to the end of a file.
+* v1.0.5 Prevented sending a result with no values.

 ## Repositories